A Kind of Magic (TV series)

 A Kind of Magic (known as Magic – La Famille Féerique in France) is a French animated television series created by Michel Coulon and Arthur de Pins.
 It was produced by French animation company Xilam Animation with the participation of France 3 and Disney Television France in season 1 and Gulli and Canal J for season 2.
 The series was directed by Charles Vaucelle in season 1 and William Renaud in season 2, with David Gilson as character designer.

 The series first aired in 2008 on Disney Channel France and France 3.
-The series was rated the most popular series at the 2007 MIPCOM Junior trade show, attracting over 280 buyers.

 A second season started airing in 2018 on Canal J.

 The entire series is available to watch on YouTube.

 Synopsis

 The story deals with a 10-year-old child named Tom, and his family's problems, including his older sister Cindy (14 years old), who is crazy after every boy she sees, his toad 'His Highness', his evil maternal aunt Ferocia who wants to turn him evil as well, his ditzy fairy mother Willow and his vegetarian ogre father Gregore who have been exiled from Fairyland and now have to live on Earth.